RJAIN-27/SlackBot-CSC510/Deploy.md

 # Deployment
 The goal of this milestone is to demonstrate a fully deployed version of our Library Bot- L.I.B.R.A.
+This slack bot is present in the slack team https://rajshreegroup.slack.com/.
+The **Librarybot** can be used for testing.

-We have deployed the bot in the AWS environment using Ansible
+We have deployed the bot in the AWS environment using Ansible.

 ## Deployment Scripts
 Deployment scripts are located in the folder Deployment in the repository.
 The deployment folder contains two playbooks - [setup.yaml](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/Deployment/setup.yaml) and  a vars_file - [requirement.yaml](https://github.ncsu.edu/csc510-fall2019/CSC510-23/blob/master/Deployment/requirements.yaml).<br/>